Austin Hedges Player Props: Pirates vs. Dodgers

 Austin Hedges At The Plate

-- Hedges is batting .173 with five doubles, a home run and nine walks.
+- Hedges is hitting .177 with five doubles, a home run and nine walks.

-- Hedges has driven in a run in nine games this season (18.0%), including two games with multiple runs batted in.
+- In 10 games this year (19.6%), Hedges has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.